utshomax/postman-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 1. Select **Collections** in the sidebar, and then select a request.
 1. Send the request so there is a response for Postbot to analyze.
 1. Select the documentation icon <img alt="Documentation icon" src="https://assets.postman.com/postman-docs/documentation-icon-v8-10.jpg#icon" width="16px"> in the right sidebar and select the Postbot icon <img alt="Postbot icon" src="https://assets.postman.com/postman-docs/v10/icon-postbot-v10-16.jpg#icon" width="18px">.
 You can also select the Postbot icon in the footer.
 1. Ask Postbot to add documentation to the request.
-You can simply enter "add documentation," or ask for specific details, like "add docs and describe the 401 status code."
+You can simply enter “add documentation”, or ask for specific details, like “add docs and describe the 401 status code”.

   > You must start with an empty response description for Postbot to generate documentation.
 If there's already text in the description, clear it first.